 SPARCC Internship Update

 Thank you for your interest in the SPARCC internship!
-We are not accepting Applications for the FALL 2021 session until August 7,2021.
-If you have any questions about the information below, please feel free to contact Eva (firstname.lastname@example.org).
-We hope you are all staying safe and healthy during this time.
+The application period is currently CLOSED.
+Please refer to the application cycles below which have all the important dates posted about when application cycles open.
+If you have any questions about the information below, please feel free to contact Neel (firstname.lastname@example.org).

 We love students here at SPARCC and we want you to learn as much as possible during your time with us.
 Our internship experiences are more hands on than the typical doctor’s office.
 As such, we have high expectations for our students.

 At SPARCC, we do not have shadowing experiences because we feel that hands-on experience in the clinic is more important.
 Our internship positions offer the opportunity to work directly with the doctor, patients, and staff to get an idea of what it’s like to work in a medical office.
-Undergraduate students interested in interning must commit to a full 4-month period (e.g., May 1-August 31).
+Undergraduate or gap-year students interested in interning have the opportunity to apply to either the Spring, Fall, and Summer internships.
+Time commitments for each internship will be listed below along with other pertinent information regarding application cycles.
 We offer two types of internships, both include patient interaction.

 Types of Internships